-The Strength and Conditioning elective is designed to introduce students to weight training principles and exercises, as well as incorporating activities designed to improve their overall health and well being.
-Students will take part in gym in the semester long elective to learn both gym etiquette and safety.
+The Strength and Conditioning elective is designed to introduce students to weight training principles and exercises, as well as incorporating activities designed to improve their overall health and wellbeing.
+Students will access the school weights room in the semester long elective to learn both gym etiquette and safety.
+They will be involved in strength training sessions, both at school and in an external gym, conducted by a personal trainer.
 At the completion of this unit students will have the knowledge to participate in a gym setting with confidence.
-Cost: \$60.00 per semester